 The Nominating and Corporate Governance Committee is composed of three directors: Dr. Kupfer, Dr. De Rubertis, and Dr. Ollier.
-Mr. van Heek served on the Nominating and Corporate Governance Committee until November 2, 2015, when he resigned in connection with Dr. Kupfer's appointment to the Nominating and Corporate Governance Committee.
-The Board appointed Dr. De Rubertis to the Nominating and Corporate Governance Committee on May 18, 2015 and Dr. Kupfer to the Nominating and Corporate Governance Committee on November 2, 2015.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Board has adopted a written Nominating and Corporate Governance Committee charter that is available on the Company's website at http://ir.minervaneurosciences.com/corporate-governance.cfm.
+The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website at http://ir.minervaneurosciences.com/corporate-governance.cfm.